Visions from Broadway …

 From our downtown offices I discovered that Broadway wasn’t for the meek — then or now.
 And so for Broadway to be reborn a lot of the right things must happen.
 That I found ample pride and responsibility there during my many years working on Broadway, it emboldens me.

-I found an occupation there and learned that I was good at something.
+There I found an occupation and learned that I was good at something.
 I also believe that Broadway should always be a place where fair commerce rules.
 Where risk is nurtured and rewarded, good hospitality and products are apparent, and folks are in a satisfactory buying mood.

 The Long Branch I remember makes these dreams always a possibility.
 I hope so much the place where I began my business career can have a magnificent future.
 It’s certainly within reach.

 The past is wondrous enough.
 My mom shopped on Broadway and her mom and her sisters did too.
 I recall well Vogels Department Store (my first elevator trip there was eerie), W.H.
 Woolleys (where my parents thought Mr. Woolley sold fine clothes and personified integrity), and lunch at J.J.
 Newberrys (pictures of my mom dining there with her first grandchild always gets me).

 First map recorded in 1835, first paved in 1891 — Broadway was the route where Long Branch conducted its business.
 Back in the glory days, Jacob Steinbach and his grand department store building ruled, you could buy a car on Broadway, two theaters brought historic innovation and star power, and City Hall was just up the road.

 In sad decline for too many years, today most of lower Broadway building-wise has been removed from existence.
 Leveled flat.
 The city got millions in back fines and taxes to begin the lower Broadway project.
 It’s now an empty slate.